Class 9 Science

 The SI unit of Force is newton (N) and the SI unit of displacement is meter (m).

-Therefore by substituting the SI units of Force and displacement in the expression, `W = F xx s` we get
+Therefore by substituting the SI units of Force and displacement in the expression, W = F × s we get

-When force is applied in the direction of displacement, the work done is considered as positive.
+When force is applied in the direction of displacement, work done is considered as positive.

 When force is applied in opposite direction of displacement, the work done is considered as negative.

-For example, when engine works to accelerate or move the vehicle, the work done is positive.
-But when brakes are applied to stop a moving vehicle, i.e. work done against the direction of displacement of the vehicle, the work done is considered as negative.
+For example, when engine accelerates to move the vehicle forward, work done is positive.
+But when brakes are applied to stop a moving vehicle, i.e. work is done against the direction of displacement of the vehicle, work done is considered as negative.

 Energy